NavinBondade/Bruno-An-That-Paints-Mind-Blowing-Painting/README.md

 </a>
 </p>
 <img src="https://github.com/NavinBondade/Bruno-An-AI-That-Paints-The-Painting/blob/main/Generated%20Images/display.png" width="950" height="450">
-<p>Who doesn't want to be an artist and influence the world with creativity but the truth is not everybody holds that kind of skill.
-And that's why I have built a deep learning system that automatically paints mind-blowing paintings on your wish with the help of a technique called neural style transfer.</p>
+<p>The desire to create art and leave a lasting impact on the world through creativity is a universal aspiration.
+However, the reality is that not everyone possesses the innate artistic skills required to achieve this.
+To bridge this gap, I have developed a deep learning system that empowers individuals to create stunning, high-quality paintings effortlessly.
+This system leverages a sophisticated technique known as neural style transfer, enabling users to generate visually captivating artworks based on their preferences.
+By combining the essence of a chosen content image with the stylistic elements of another, this technology transforms the creative process, allowing anyone to produce unique and inspiring pieces of art.</p>
 <h2>Libraries Used</h2>
 <ul>
   <li>Pytorch</li>